Forensics-Lab/ReadFS/readme.md

 <<=======================================================>>
 ```
 ## Node
-As of now the only tables that the Node class can parse are the Container Table, Object ID and their duplicates, in the near future this will change!

 General Node information can be displayed by passing the offset to a table found in the checkpoint.
 Let's take the Object ID Table pointer offset for example:
 ```cmd
 $> py main.py -f path/to/file.001 --node 4587520 --info